brucestull/django-starter/notes/01_create_repository_for_project.md

             Folder PATH listing for volume OS
             Volume serial number is CC00-DD12
             C:.
+                .gitignore
+                LICENSE
-            |   README.md
+                README.md

-            |
-            \---notes
-                    00_useful_commands_and_links.md
-                    01_create_repository_for_project.md
-                    02_create_virtual_environment.md
+            No subfolders exist

             PS C:\Users\Bruce\Programming\django-starter>
             ```
-        * The current sample directory contains only the `README.md` for this repository and a `notes` directory for markdown documentation files.
+        * The current sample directory contains three visible files and one hidden directory.
+These are git-related or git configuration files:
-            * There is another directory, called `.git`, which may be hidden, in the current directory.
-This is the `git` configuration file.
-            * `README.md` is a standard file contained in most git repositories.
-            * The `notes` directory is created by the author to contain the markdown documentation files.
+            * `.git` directory is hidden.
-            * Your repository may contain other files such as a `.gitignore` or `LICENSE`.
-These are related to the repository but do not affect the code.
+            * `.gitignore`
+            * `LICENSE`
+            * `README.md`
+        * You directory may have different current files depending on how you started your git repository.

 1. **ACTION:** Proceed to [Create `pipenv` Virtual Environment](./02_create_virtual_environment.md)